kpiaszynski/Midterm/README.md

 On app refresh any adjustments to the code will be implemented (assuming you saved it first!).

-### Back End
+### Backend
-main.py, movie.py, and movie_routes.py contain all of the back end coding for this project. main.py initializes the fastapi app. movie.py initializes the classes/variables for the movie(s).
-This app takes a movie to have a unique ID, a mandatory title (outlined in the front end), a description of the genre, and an optional rating for once you have finished the movie with None being the base. movie_router.py initializes the routes for the front end to use.
+main.py, movie.py, and movie_routes.py contain all of the backend coding for this project. main.py initializes the fastapi app. movie.py initializes the classes/variables for the movie(s).
+This app takes a movie to have a unique ID, a mandatory title (outlined in the front end), a description of the genre, and an optional rating for once you have finished the movie with None being the base. movie_router.py initializes the routes for the frontend to use.
 It also creates the storage list so the inputted movies will be saved.

-### Front End
+### Frontend
-The front end is made up of a folder entitled "frontend."
+The frontend is made up of a folder entitled "frontend."
 This folder contains index.html, main.js, style.css, and an icon of a movie camera (favicon.ico).
 The icon simply stays in the browser tab, representing the movie watchlist tab. index.html contains the code for setting up the Bootstrap buttons/modals for adding and editing movies, and links to the favicon icon, main.js, style.css, the Font Awesome star icon, and Bootstrap (the source for the modals).
 Also contained is a table for displaying the different movie categories, this gets filled by the JavaScript code. main.js is the JavaScript code for handling adding, updating, deleting, and handling the star rating system.
 I added plenty of notes within this file for ease of following along, as it is a long one.
 For related objects, I bordered the code with:
 > **//...Start**
 > **//...End**